openmultiplayer/web/docs/scripting/callbacks/OnPlayerWeaponShot.md

 :::warning

 Known Bug(s): Isn't called if you fired in vehicle as driver or if you are looking behind with the aim enabled (shooting in air).
 It is called as BULLET_HIT_TYPE_VEHICLE with the correct hitid (the hit player's vehicleid) if you are shooting a player which is in a vehicle.
 It won't be called as BULLET_HIT_TYPE_PLAYER at all.
-[Click here for a possible fix] Partially fixed in SA-MP 0.3.7: If fake weapon data is sent by a malicious user, other player clients may freeze or crash.
+Partially fixed in SA-MP 0.3.7: If fake weapon data is sent by a malicious user, other player clients may freeze or crash.
 To combat this, check if the reported weaponid can actually fire bullets.

 :::